-On October 3, 2001, the Company filed suit in the United States District Court for the District of Delaware, Civil Action No. 01-669, against Dunlop Slazenger Group Americas, Inc., d/b/a MaxFli ("MaxFli"), for infringement of a golf ball aerodynamics patent owned by the Company, U.S. Patent No. 6,213,898 (the "Aerodynamics Patent").
+On October 3, 2001, the Company filed suit in the United States District Court for the District of Delaware, Civil Action No. 01-669, against Dunlop Slazenger Group Americas, Inc., d/b/a MaxFli

+("MaxFli"), for infringement of a golf ball aerodynamics patent owned by the Company, U.S. Patent No. 6,213,898 (the "Aerodynamics Patent").
 On October 15, 2001, MaxFli filed an answer to the complaint denying any infringement, and also filed a counterclaim against the Company asserting that former MaxFli employees hired by the Company had disclosed confidential MaxFli trade secrets to the Company, and that the Company had used that information to enter the golf ball business.
 Among other remedies, MaxFli is seeking compensatory damages; an additional award of punitive damages equal to two times the compensatory damages; prejudgment interest; attorneys' fees; a declaratory judgment; and injunctive relief.
 Both parties have amended their claims.
 The Company added a claim for false advertising and MaxFli added a claim for inequitable conduct before the Patent and Trademark Office.
-MaxFli's original report from its damages expert asserts that MaxFli is entitled to at least \$18,500,000 in compensatory damages from the Company.
-MaxFli supplemented its damages report to seek an additional \$11,300,000 in compensatory damages, for a total compensatory damages claim of approximately \$30,000,000.
+MaxFli's original report from its damages expert asserts that MaxFli is entitled to at least \$18,500,000 million in compensatory damages from the Company.
+MaxFli supplemented its damages report to seek an additional \$11,300,000 million in compensatory damages, for a total compensatory damages claim of approximately \$30,000,000 million.
 The Company has submitted its own expert report seeking damages for false advertising.
 On November 12, 2003, pursuant to an agreement between the Company and MaxFli, the court dismissed the Company's claim for infringement of the Aerodynamics Patent and all portions of MaxFli's counterclaim related to the Aerodynamics Patent, thereby resolving that part of the case.
-The Company has moved to exclude MaxFli's damages report, and is seeking summary judgment on all of MaxFli's claims.
-If the Company's summary judgment motions are denied, the trial is scheduled to commence in the summer of 2004.
+On May 13, 2004, the Court granted the Company's motion for summary judgment, eliminating that portion of the case asserting that the Company misappropriated trade secrets with respect to the use of polyurethane on the cover of golf balls.
+On July 12, 2004, the Court denied MaxFli's motion for reconsideration of that ruling.
+The effect of the Court's ruling is to reduce MaxFli's compensatory damages claim from approximately \$30,000,000 million to \$18,500,000 million.
+The Company's remaining motions for summary judgment were denied.
+Thus, absent a resolution by settlement, the parties will proceed to trial on August 2, 2004.
 An unfavorable resolution of MaxFli's counterclaim could have a significant adverse effect upon the Company's results of operations, cash flows and financial position.